 As a registered dietitian (learn more about me here), I have been counseling everyday folks and athletes since the beginning of my career in 2005.
-I’ve noticed along the way that people respond to my style of counseling differently and learned how to adjust my approach based on the vibe a client gives me.
+I've noticed along the way that people respond to my style of counseling differently.
+I have learned how to adjust my approach based on the vibe a client gives me.
 Over the past few years I have had a growing desire to better connect personality to health coaching and counseling.
-This is for me (and others) as the practitioner to best tailor approaches to a person’s individuality for maximum effectiveness.
-It is also for those who want to change, but it’s been harder than they thought to do so.
-I have always loved helping people connect the dots between “I know what to do” and “but I don’t do it” and I think connecting to personality is a small slice of that answer.
+This is for me (and others) as the practitioner to best tailor approaches to a person's individuality for maximum effectiveness.
+It is also for those who want to change, but it's been harder than they thought to do so.
+I have always loved helping people connect the dots between "I know what to do" and "but I don't do it".
+I think connecting to personality is a small slice of that answer.

 Participate in Connecting Enneagram Type to Eating, Fitness & Health